academe/idealpostcodes/README.md

 ## TODO

-* Keys API
+* Keys API.
+This includes CSV download, which could be streamed to help with memory usage.
-* More and better documnentation
+* More and better documnentation.
-* Tests
+* Tests.
-* Consider an adapter for the collection, so other collections can be used
+* Consider an adapter for the collection, so other collections can be used.
 * The collections are not JSON serialisable; it would help if they are; use $collection->all() and serialise that for now
 * More helper methods to interpret the API codes that are received, to make it easier to identify http errors, failure to find a match, and so on.
 * Maybe consider putting all the request methods into a single class and returning Postcodes, Addresses and colletions of either from there.
 That way the records can be true value objects.